wilsonmar/wilsonmar.github.io/_posts/2021-02-22-soc-siem-soar.md

 > “Security is always excessive until it’s not enough.” –-Robbie Sinclair

-The Chief Information Security Officer (CISO) or Chief Security Officer (CSO) define Risk Acceptance strategy/policy in relation to a budget for the SOC department.
+The Chief Information Security Officer (CISO) or Chief Security Officer (CSO) define Risk (Acceptance) Management strategy/policy in relation to a budget for the SOC department.
 SOC teams typically have a <strong>corporate-wide</strong> <strong>24/7/365</strong> scope of responsibility.

 <a target="_blank" href="https://www.youtube.com/watch?v=ih0SC-dN6MU">This diagram</a> (<a target="_blank" href="https://7451111251303.gumroad.com/l/agrjv">available</a>) summarizes the text to follow: